DBulbul/NormaFinalProject/README.md

      ```
           if (customer.getBalance()!=0) {
-            return ResponseEntity.status(HttpStatus.NOT_ACCEPTABLE).body("Customer have money on account.Deletion is not allowed");
+            return ResponseEntity.status(HttpStatus.NOT_ACCEPTABLE).body("Customer have money on account.Deleting is not acceptable");
         }

         for (int i = 0; i < customer.getCreditCards().size(); i++) {